lethang7794/devops-book/chap-05.md

 [^3]: OIDC token is a JSON Web Token - a JSON object that contains _claims_ (data that being asserted)
 [^4]: Stateless apps are apps that don’t need to persist (across deployments) any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless)
 [^5]: Stateful apps are apps that need to persist (across deployments) any of the data that they store on their local hard drives (e.g., any sort of database or distributed data system).
+[^6]: For downtime deployment, there is only one version running & serving (outage/downtime).
+[^7]: For rolling deployment without replacement, both versions may be running & serving at the same time.
+[^8]: For rolling deployment with replacement, both versions may be running & serving at the same time.
+[^9]: For blue-green deployment, both versions may be running at the same time, but only v1 replicas are serving.
+[^10]: For canary deployment, both versions may be running & serving
+[^11]: For feature toggle deployment; both versions may be running & serving; but only old features not new features.
+[^12]: The users start to see new features (of new version) only the feature is enabled.